Young Endeavour Youth Scheme Advisory Board

 In his time ashore, Adam loves to travel, play Aussie rules football and adventure sports, in particular snowboarding and rock climbing.

-Lieutenant Kyle Rensford – Navigator
+Lieutenant Kyle Rensford – Operations Officer

 LEUT Kyle Rensford was born in Zimbabwe and moved to Toowoomba, Queensland along with his family at the age of 13.
 He joined the Navy in 2007, after leaving High School, and has since completed a Bachelor of Science in Oceanography and Geography.